pytorch/torchdynamo/TROUBLESHOOTING.md

 <img src="./documentation/images/td_stack.png" width=800>

-At a high level, the PyTorch 2.0 stack consists of a graph capture from Python code (TorchDynamo) and a backend compiler.
+At a high level, the TorchDynamo stack consists of a graph capture from Python code (TorchDynamo) and a backend compiler.
 In this example the backend compiler consists of backward graph tracing (AOTAutograd) and graph lowering (TorchInductor)*.
 Errors can occur in any component of the stack and will provide full stack traces, but there are backends which enable users to run each component of the stack without the others enabled to narrow down the exact component which is causing the error.

 There are some backend options which can enable you to determine which component is causing the error if you're unable to understand the error message that is generated.
 These are the following:

 - `"eager"`: only runs torchdynamo forward graph capture and then runs the captured graph with PyTorch.
-This provides an indication as to whether torchdynamo is raising the error.
+This provides an indication as to whether TorchDynamo is raising the error.

 - `"aot_nop"`: runs torchdynamo to capture a forward graph, and then AOTAutograd to trace the backward graph without any additional backend compiler steps.
 PyTorch eager will then be used to run the forward and backward graphs.
 This is useful to narrow down the issue to AOTAutograd.